German and English: Language Similarities & Differences

 two zwei

-Some English and German vocabulary words which illustrate the (k→ch) consonant shift :
+Some English and German vocabulary words that illustrate the (k→ch) consonant shift:

 English German